Teledyne Space Imaging Sensors Launch Aboard European Space Agency’s SMILE Mission

-What happened: - Teledyne Space Imaging supplied two CCD370 imaging sensors for the Soft X-ray Imager on the European Space Agency’s SMILE mission. - SMILE, short for Solar wind Magnetosphere Ionosphere Link Explorer, launched at 04:52 BST from Europe’s Spaceport in French Guiana. - The mission uses four science instruments to study how Earth responds to solar wind.
+CHELMSFORD, UNITED KINGDOM, May 19, 2026 /EINPresswire.com/ – Teledyne Space Imaging, a leading supplier of space-qualified imaging sensors, focal plane arrays and integrated camera systems, announced it supplied two CCD370 imaging sensors for the Soft X-ray Imager on the European Space Agency’s SMILE mission (Solar wind Magnetosphere Ionosphere Link Explorer).
+SMILE successfully launched at 04:52 BST from Europe’s Spaceport in French Guiana.

 Disclaimer: This article was produced by AGP Wire with the assistance of artificial intelligence based on original source content and has been refined to improve clarity, structure, and readability.
 This content is provided on an “as is” basis.
 While care has been taken in its preparation, it may contain inaccuracies or omissions, and readers should consult the original source and independently verify key information where appropriate.
 This content is for informational purposes only and does not constitute legal, financial, investment, or other professional advice.